General context, key principles and hot topics

 37 How are internal investigations viewed by local enforcement bodies in your country?

 Government authorities place value on independent and thorough internal investigations.
-For example, the US Department of Justice in its Justice Manual has stated that to ‘earn maximum cooperation credit, a corporation must do a timely self-analysis and be proactive in voluntarily disclosing wrongdoing and identifying all individuals substantially involved . . . or responsible’ (Section 4-3.100(3)).
-The SEC describes self-reporting as one of the key factors for evaluating a company’s co-operation, ‘including conducting a thorough review of the nature, extent, origins and consequences of the misconduct, and promptly, completely and effectively disclosing the misconduct to the public, to regulatory agencies, and to self-regulatory organizations’ (SEC Enforcement Manual, Framework for Evaluating Co-operation by Companies, 6.1.2).
-Neither agency sets forth exacting requirements for the conduct or format of the internal investigations; what is appropriate is fact-dependent.
+For example, the US Department of Justice, in a memo dated 15 September 2022 describing revisions to corporate criminal policies, stated that if a corporation wishes to receive co-operation credit, it must disclose the relevant, non-privileged facts of which it has knowledge, including timely disclosure of facts regarding individual misconduct.
+Such facts often include more than just documents, necessitating a comprehensive internal investigation.
+Similarly, the SEC describes self-reporting as one of the key factors for evaluating a company’s co-operation, ‘including conducting a thorough review of the nature, extent, origins and consequences of the misconduct, and promptly, completely and effectively disclosing the misconduct to the public, to regulatory agencies, and to self-regulatory organizations’ (SEC Enforcement Manual, Framework for Evaluating Co-operation by Companies, 6.1.2).
+Neither agency sets forth exacting requirements for the conduct or format of the internal investigations; what is appropriate is highly fact-dependent.

 38 Can the attorney–client privilege be claimed over any aspects of internal investigations in your country?
 What steps should a company take in your country to protect the privilege or confidentiality of an internal investigation?